noris-network/koris/docs/addons.rst

     $ export KUBECONFIG=test-dex-admin.conf

+Before we deploy any resources, the SSL infrastructure has to be set up.
 Dex *needs* to run on HTTPS, which requires a valid SSL certificate that is issued on ``%%FLOATING_IP%%``.
 Dex uses this certificate to sign ID Tokens it sends to the client application, which in turn are used by the user in order to authenticate against the Kubernetes API Server.
 The Kubernetes API Server has access to the Public Key the ID Token has been signed with, so it can verify that it was indeed Dex that signed it.
 All necessary certificate files are generated in the folder ``certs-test-dex`` (following the syntax ``certs-<cluster-name>``).

-The serving certificates have to be deployed into the cluster:
+We take those certificates, and deploy them as secrets into our cluster:

 .. code:: shell